cpp-tutor/learnmoderncpp-tutorial/07-strings-containers-and-views.md

 };
 ```

-However we don't need to do this as the Standard Library provides this definition (or one very similar, the exact implementation details are not important).
+However we don't need to do this as the Standard Library provides this definition in header `<utility>` (or one very similar, the exact implementation details are not important).
 Maps operate on collections of *key/value pairs* which are provided by this type.

 The first *associative container* we will look at is `std::map`.
 The following program uses a `std::map` to hold the per-weight prices of a list of fruits, which can be added to during a run of the program: